Bolivia nationalizes Spanish-owned airports operator

 LA PAZ Bolivian President Evo Morales, who has tightened state control over the nation's small economy since taking office in 2006, on Monday nationalized an airports operator owned by Spanish infrastructure company Abertis.

-In the latest in a series of state takeovers affecting Spanish-owned companies, the leftist president said Abertis's (ABE.MC) Sabsa unit had failed to fulfill investment commitments made almost two decades ago.
+In the latest in a series of state takeovers affecting Spanish-owned companies, the leftist president said Abertis's (ABE.MC) Sabsa unit had failed to fulfil investment commitments made almost two decades ago.

 "I want to let the people of Bolivia know about the nationalization of Sabsa," Morales said in a televised speech in the central city of Cochabamba, adding that the company had made "an exorbitant profit with a derisory capital input."